Richmond, Indiana, facility fire: Aftermath

 The EPA took 54 debris and soil samples around one month after the fire containing asbestos, benzene, and lead, which were confirmed three months later.
 The samples were published in a study by the agency, which also showed that higher levels of chloroform and volatile organic compounds were present, along with other chemicals.
 Higher than normal levels of metals, including aluminium and zinc, were also detected.

 On July 3, 2023, Cornerstone Trading Group, LLC. filed a lawsuit against the city of Richmond, which claimed that city officials, in 2021, were already aware of concerns of the building after obtaining it.
 The documents state that the fire happened on the property were buildings owned by the city and the company therefore did not "cause or contribute the release of any hazardous substances", nor were they liable for the incident.

 The EPA began removing debris from the site of the fire around seven months after it began, which cost $3.3 million.
 The cleanup of hazardous materials, which included the removal of over 6000 t of debris and 850 t of steel, was completed in March 2024.
 The materials that were removed from the site were then transferred to a landfill mandated by the EPA.
 The cleanup of non-hazardous materials at the site were turned over to the city of Richmond.

+On Friday September 18th, 2026, a federal jury ruled that the city of Richmond and the business owner were liable.
+The jury found Cornerstone Trading Group LLC was 30% at fault, the business owner 30% at fault and the city of Richmond 40% at fault.
+The city of Richmond was ordered to pay $4,000 to the residents, while Cornerstone and the business owner were each ordered to pay $3,000.